AdobeDocs/analytics-platform.en/help/getting-started/cja-access-control.md

 For more information on Experience Platform permissions, see [Access control in Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html).

-## Granting access to individual metrics or dimensions
+## Grant access to individual metrics or dimensions

 You cannot grant or deny permissions on individual metrics or dimensions in Customer Journey Analytics like you can in traditional Adobe Analytics.
 Metrics and dimensions can be modified in [data views](/help/data-views/data-views.md) and are thus subject to change in CJA, which also changes reporting retroactively.